 Disclosure: I received this tiny action cam as part of a product review collaboration with Insta360.
 Although the product was offered for free, all the opinions in this review remain my own!

 Sent from European store, the camera arrived quick and smooth without any additional taxes.
 When you pay 200 bucks for such a tiny camera, you expect to receive at least a few accessories with it and the Insta360 GO will not disappoint you at all.
 It’s packed with a bunch of mounting options including a magnetic pendant.

 At a glance

-Featuring Apple AirPods style charging case with lighting connector, it is obvious that Insta360 is mainly targeting iPhone owners.
+Featuring an Apple AirPods style charging case with a lighting connector, it is obvious that Insta360 is mainly targeting iPhone owners.

 The back of the Insta360 GO is magnetic, allowing easy attaching to metal surfaces.
 All the mounting accessories are also magnetic in order the allow strong and easy hassle-free attaching.
 In case you want to use your selfie stick or tripod, there is also a tripod mount included as well.

 When you load the GO into the case, it automatically starts to charge (make sure you line up the charging point).
 The case has a charging level indicator: Green for 80%+, Yellow for 20-80%, and red for less than 20% remaining power.